 Live CFP prep courses often have office hours where students can reach out to their professors to ask questions about material they don’t understand.
 These resources aren’t as common with self-study materials, but some programs include a forum where you can ask questions of other students to help each other learn the material most effectively.
 A few of the top CFP prep courses offer pass guarantees, so if you fail the CFP exam after completing its education course, the company will allow you to retake the course free of charge.

-Choosing the Right Type of CFP Prep Course for You
+Choosing the Best CFP Prep Course for You

 CFP education courses usually come in one of three formats.
 Each has their own pros and cons.
 Here they are, listed in order from least expensive to most expensive: